• Skip to primary navigation

 I like to serve this salmon with a green veggie plus a carb.
 It is better to choose sides that don’t require the oven (unless you have double ovens!).

-My favorite combination is Blackened Green Beans with Boursin Mashed Potatoes.
+My favorite combination is Blackened Green Beans with Garlic Red Skin Mashed Potatoes.
 You can also go for a big green salad topped with Remoulade Sauce and Homemade Croutons.

 I also have a whole round up of Healthy Side Dishes for Salmon so you can keep it on the lighter side!